Article thumbnail

 screenshot

-Go to File -> Export for GLCD
+Now, head over to File -> Export for GLCD.

 screenshot